 At least one member of the Committee shall be a representative of SDCTA.
 SDCTA will identify and nominate a member to fulfill the duties of the member of a bona fide taxpayers association.
 In the case that a member of SDCTA cannot be identified to serve on the oversight committee, solicitation for such representation shall be opened to the broader community.
 Committee members shall be appointed by the elected board as part of a regularly scheduled and publicly noticed meeting.
-The process shall include statement of qualifications to the public as well as the opportunity for public comment on the nominees.
-It is impermissible for any bond moneys that are the responsibility of the oversight committee; this includes carryover funds from previous bonds.
+The process shall include a statement of qualifications to the public as well as the opportunity for public comment on the nominees.
+It is impermissible for any bond moneys that are the responsibility of the oversight committee to be spent before the formation and first official meeting of the oversight committee; this includes carryover funds from previous bonds.
 At its first meeting, the committee shall appoint a chairperson and vice-chairperson to serve in the absence of the chairperson.